-Keep Warm and Carry On
+Keep Warm and Carry On With 1960s clothing

 We applaud you for sacrificing your warmth for style, but you don’t need to.
 Choosing pieces that will keep you toasty AND on-trend are worth their weight in gold.
 When you’re comfortable with what you have on, the whole room will notice.
 So remember, if you decide to rock a sheer 60s top or a knee-length skirt, don’t be afraid to add a staple warm item like Emilie’s warm 60s vintage coat, or a pair of warm black tights.